1. Fish by the Rules:

 6. Prize Award Procedure:

-b) The first ten prizes will be awarded based on pre-determined randomly selected hidden lengths and times of fish angled in the event, independent of species.
-The random lengths and associated times are determined by an independent person prior to the start of the event and are kept in a sealed envelope until the end of the Derby.
+b) The first fifteen prizes will be awarded based on pre-determined randomly selected hidden lengths and times of fish angled in the event, independent of species.
+The random lengths and associated times are determined prior to the start of the event and are kept in a sealed envelope until the end of the Derby.

 c) Winning entries for the hidden length and time will be based on the following priority: length then time.
 The Chief Judge and the Derby President (or their designate) will review all fish lengths and times to determine the winners of the hidden length and time.
 In the event of more than one winner, in both length and time, the prize will be divided equally amongst all winners.

-d) An entry is eligible for one prize only (the prize with the higher value) in the hidden length and time category.
-A “Second Hole Ticket” not only doubles your chances to catch a fish but also qualifies you to win two prizes.
+d) Each first and second hole ticket is eligible for one prize only (the prize with the higher value) in the hidden length and time category.
+A “Second Hole Ticket” not only doubles your chances to catch a fish but also qualifies you to win two prizes if you catch more than one fish.

-g) Prizes will be based on a minimum of 500 Derby entries.
-Derby Officials reserve the right to reduce prizes should less than 500 entries be made.
+g) Prizes will be based on a minimum of 850 first hole tickets sold (Adult and Child).
+Derby Officials reserve the right to reduce prizes on a percentage basis should less than 850 first hole tickets be sold.

 7. Cancellations and Delays:

-a) Derby Officials have the right to delay or shorten the tournament, subject to weather or safety conditions.
+a) Derby Officials have the right to delay or shorten the Derby times, subject to weather or safety conditions.

-b) Should inclement weather or unsafe ice conditions cause Derby cancellation on February 29, 2020, the Derby will be held on March 7, 2020.
-Should unsafe conditions still exist on that date, all prizes (excluding longest fish) will be awarded through a public random draw on March 14, 2020.
-Time and place will be posted on Derby website.
+b) Should inclement weather, unsafe conditions, Manitoba Public Health Orders, or any other reason beyond the Derby Officials control, cause Derby cancellation on February 26, 2022, the Derby will be held on March 5, 2022.
+Should inclement weather, unsafe conditions, Manitoba Public Heath Orders or other reason beyond the Derby Officials control still not allow for the Derby on that date, all prizes in Rule 4 (excluding longest fish) will be awarded through a random public draw on March 12, 2022.
+Time and place will be posted on the Derby website.

-c) Official cancellation notices will be posted on Derby website.
+c) Official cancellation notices and information will be posted on the Derby website www.ldbice.ca.

 8. Disputes and Rule Interpretation: